 Marina may refuse to rent dock or storage space to any person for any reason.

-Marina does not guarantee that electrical service shall be continuous.
-Tenant shall not use the Marina electrical outlets to operate power tools, equipment machinery, heaters, etc. unless written permission has been given by the Marina.
+ELECTRICAL: Marina does not provideelectrical services.

 Any infraction of the above rules and regulations of the Marina by the Tenant shall at the option of the Marina cancel the contract upon 10 days’ notice, and the Tenant shall forthwith remove his/her boat from Marina property.